MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/dns-records-for-office-365-gcc-high.md

 ### Exchange Autodiscover record

-If you have Exchange Server on-premises, we recommend leaving your existing record in place while you migrate to Exchange Online, and update that record once you have completed your migration.
+If you have Exchange Server on-premises, we recommend leaving your existing record in place while you migrate to Exchange Online, and update that record once you complete your migration.

 ### Exchange Online MX Record